 Behind Nancy is the short hallway to the backdoor.
 One day Johnny was running out that door.
 I put up my hand so the door would not slam shut - Jimmy was probably sleeping - and it went through a pane of glass.
 I had a deep gash in my wrist and it was bleeding.
 My mother wrapped it in a cloth diaper and ran up the street to Bunny Callahan who was home having lunch - my mother had seen his DPW truck parked on Green Street.
 There were hard feelings between the Callahans and my parents who had asked them to move out from downstairs on Green Street so my father, mother and I could move in there.
 I don't know if they were on speaking terms but nonetheless my mother asked Bunny to drive us up to Dr Baron whose office was on Main Street up near the Waltham line.
 Bunny drove us and I ended up with stitches in my right wrist.

-We didn't cook out very often but Johnny's confirmation was an occasion!
+We didn't cook out very often but Johnny's First Communion was an occasion!
 Dad is doing the cooking in the backyard.
 MEM, Mum holding Jimmy.

 Johnny, Mum holding Jimmy, Dad.
 That looks like a ham on top of a garbage can?
 What is that?